GuidanceMantras/GuidanceMantras/README.md

 - Earning money is part of life, but you should know why you are earning money
 - You are earning money for good life, to pay rent or to build own house or to build own business
 - You are earning money to buy land or lend to someone

+### Socio-Economic Growth
+- In finance, people say a country needs socio-economic policy, which means, helping poor people along with helping businessman to create more jobs, so that counrty will grow financially
+- Similaryl, in life or professional, have a sociology mindset along with economic growth mindset, which means be with good people along with making money, sometimes, try to share your economoic growth with known people for you
+- Same applies for business, finance, personal and professional life

 ### Money Handling
 - Be conditional with money, money comes first over friendships, relationships, professionalism and whatever it is.